A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes. Here’s why.

 We can help

 Interested in finding ways that tax-efficient credit could enhance your portfolio?
 Speak with your J.P.
-Morgan representative.
+Morgan team member.
 In partnership with you and your tax advisors, our lending and investing teams can help you identify the right solution for your long-term goals.

 1 Source: Internal Revenue Code §163d with reference to §469.
 Net investment income is gross income from interest, ordinary dividends, annuities and royalties (unless derived in the ordinary course of a trade or business), plus net short-term capital gains, reduced by a taxpayer’s investment expenses.